Quantum Tokens for Digital Signatures: The One-time Scheme

 The above holds for every $A \in S$.
 We now take the average over all $A \in S$:

 By Theorem~\ref{thm:lower-bound-average-case}, the second term of the above equation can be bounded.
 For every QPT $\Sim$,

-Combining the above two equations, we conclude that onetime super-security (see Def.~\ref{def:super_security}) holds:
+Combining the above two equations, we conclude that onetime super-security (see Definition~\ref{def:super_security}) holds:

-The testability properties (see Def.~\ref{def:testability}) also follow trivially by construction because $\verifytoken$ implements the rank-1 projector of the token $\ket{\stamp}=\ket{A}$ -- see Eq.~\eqref{eq:verification}.
+The testability properties (see Definition~\ref{def:testability}) also follow trivially by construction because $\verifytoken$ implements the rank-1 projector of the token $\ket{\stamp}=\ket{A}$ -- see Eq.~\eqref{eq:verification}.

-The everlasting security is much simpler to prove.
-All the adversary has is one copy of the state $\ket{A}$ (and no access whatsoever to $\IAH$).
-Theorem~\ref{thm:lower-bound-average-case} shows that in order to find with non-negligible probability one non-trivial element from $A$ and another from $A^{\perp}$, exponentially many oracle queries to $\IAH$ are required.
+The everlasting revocability is also simple to prove.
+All the adversary has is one copy of the state $\ket{A}$ (and no access whatsoever to $\IAH$ since in the everlasting revocability definition, the adversary is not given the public key).
+Theorem~\ref{thm:lower-bound-average-case} shows that in order to find one non-trivial element from $A$ and another from $A^{\perp}$, exponentially many oracle queries to $\IAH$ are required in order to succeed with non-negligible probability.
 In particular, this task cannot be achieved with no queries to the oracle. \end{proof}

-Constructing a dependent-auxiliary-input VBB obfuscator for $\mathfrak{S}$ based on some reasonable cryptographic primitive remains an interesting open problem.
-Since there is no VBB construction with these properties, we conjecture, instead, that any quantum secure $\io$ is a VBB obfuscator which satisfies the requirement in Definition~\ref{def:vbb_requirements}.
-By Theorem~\ref{thm:vbb-obfuscation}, under this conjecture our scheme is provably secure.
-To instantiate the protocol, we can use the $\io$ candidate construction of ~\cite{garg13candidate} (or perhaps one which is based on one of the later candidates for multilinear maps~\cite{CoronLT13,GentryGH15,CoronLT15,Halevi15,MilesSZ16a}).

-The plausibility arguments for this conjecture follows.
-First, since there is no impossibility theorem that applies, and that a related problem -- hyperplane VBB obfuscation -- has been shown~\cite{canetti10obfuscation}, it is plausible that there exists \emph{some} VBB Obfuscation for our class.
-Second, any $\io$ scheme is also a VBB obfuscation scheme for our class if one exists~\cite{goldwasser14best}. \footnote{Note, however, that this only gives VBB obfuscation without auxiliary input.} If the scheme is a VBB obfuscation for our class, then it is plausibly also a VBB obfuscation with auxiliary inputs, which is sufficient to prove the security of our scheme, by Theorem~\ref{thm:vbb-obfuscation}.
+Constructing a dependent-auxiliary-input VBB obfuscator for $\mathfrak{S}$ based on some reasonable cryptographic primitive remains an interesting open problem and therefore our construction cannot be instantiated.
+In previous versions of this work, we conjectured that replacing the VBB obfuscation with indistinguishability obfuscation would also be secure.
+This turned up to be correct for quantum money --- see~\cite{Zha21}.
+It is still unclear whether this approach works for tokens for digital signatures.
+Recently, Coladangelo et al.~\cite{CLLZ21} proved that a variant of the approach above, which uses coset states (instead of subspace states), and uses indistinguishability obfuscation to generate the public key, is indeed secure.